Mold & Bacterial Testing

-IAQ is the only Indoor Air Quality consultancy in Singapore able to offer a full microbial testing and analysis service and utilizing its own dedicated microbiology laboratory.
-Importantly, this includes the ability to identify the specific species of molds and bacteria present within a buildings internal environment.
+IAQ is the only Indoor Air Quality consultancy in Singapore able to offer a full microbial testing and analytical service utilizing its own dedicated microbiological laboratory.
+Importantly, this includes the ability to identify the specific species of molds and bacteria present within a building’s internal environment.

-Indoor Air Quality (IAQ) is critical to the balance of a pleasant, safe, hygienic, healthy indoor environment.
+Indoor Air Quality (IAQ) is critical to the balance of a pleasant, safe, hygienic and healthy indoor environment.
 Few other ‘pollutants’ have the potential to reduce human quality of life and cause damage to buildings as do airborne micro-organisms and substances.

-For example, exceptionally high levels of otherwise innocuous non-pathogenic micro-organisms can cause unpleasant and even life threatening symptoms in susceptible individuals and trigger allergic or asthmatic attacks.
-This scenario is often found with high than usual levels of molds and fungal spores.
+For example, exceptionally high levels of otherwise innocuous non-pathogenic micro-organisms can cause unpleasant and even life-threatening symptoms in susceptible individuals and trigger allergic or asthmatic attacks.
+This phenomenon is often found with higher than usual levels of molds and fungal spores.

 Conversely, even very, very low numbers of pathogenic micro-organisms (such as Legionella) that can colonize and establish a foothold in an indoor environment can cause ongoing incidences of infection, illness and at worst, even death for anyone exposed to them.
-Sadly, often such cases only come to light after many people have become ill and the type of infection provides a clue to a shared, common origin and a common focal point of infection.
-Unfortunately, in this scenario, the source of the problem is discovered by detective work after the event and it invariably triggers a reactive, high profile response with many negative repercussions.
+Sadly, such cases often only come to light after many people have become ill and the type of infection provides a clue to a shared, common origin and a common focal point of infection.
+Unfortunately, in this scenario, the source of the problem is discovered only by inspection and identification work after the event and it invariably triggers a reactive, high profile response with many negative repercussions.

 Every building, irrespective of its construction, contains and provides harbourage to large numbers of ubiquitous micro-organisms.
 In a well-balanced indoor environment microbial activity would normally remain at very low levels and co-exist within the habitat at innocuous levels.
 Microorganisms will live silently and unnoticed until the prevailing environmental conditions allow them to proliferate, unchecked, to hazardous or even life threatening levels.

-Therefore, it becomes abundantly clear, there is a significant need to pro-actively monitor, test, analyse, understand and then act upon Indoor Air Quality BEFORE the symptoms in the buildings occupants manifest themselves and cause unnecessary, unpleasant or even life threatening symptoms.
+Therefore, it becomes abundantly clear that there is a significant need to pro-actively monitor, test, analyse, understand and then act upon Indoor Air Quality BEFORE the symptoms in the buildings occupants manifest themselves and cause unnecessary, unpleasant or even life threatening symptoms.

 When a person goes to their physician for diagnosis and treatment, or sometimes during a routine check-up, we would never expect our doctor to just simply say “you have fungi” or “you have bacteria”!
-We expect (and would even demand) that our physician undertakes all the necessary tests (laboratory tests, x-rays, imaging, reflexes etc) essential to make an accurate diagnosis, explain the likely prognosis and then prescribe the necessary regime of treatment to alleviate the symptoms or cure the illness in question!
-Exactly the same logic applies to Indoor Air Quality, before you can determine if an indoor environment is naturally safe or potentially dangerous, the necessary testing, analysis and diagnostics have to be undertaken.
+We expect (and would even demand) that our physician undertakes all the necessary tests (laboratory tests, x-rays, imaging, reflex testing, etc.) essential to make an accurate diagnosis, explain the likely prognosis and then prescribe the necessary regime of treatment to alleviate the symptoms or cure the illness in question!
+Exactly the same logic applies to Indoor Air Quality.
+Before you can determine if an indoor environment is naturally safe or potentially dangerous, the necessary testing, analysis and diagnostics have to be undertaken.

 Microbial Speciation Services

-In recent years, the air quality of the indoor environment is of increasing concern to everyone.
+In recent years, the air quality of indoor environments is of increasing concern to everyone.

-At IAQ we take a very efficient, logical structured approach to sampling, identification and diagnosis using some of the following techniques which can be broadly divided into ‘Air Sampling Methodologies’ or ‘Surface Sampling Methodologies’.
+At IAQ, we take a very efficient, logical and structured approach to sampling, identification and diagnosis using some of the following techniques which can be broadly divided into ‘Air Sampling Methodologies’ or ‘Surface Sampling Methodologies’.

 Bioaerosol Air Sampling (Total Bacterial and Fungal Count)